 Want to take your blogging to a higher level?
 Come learn about WordPress.com, a free online publishing platform where you can create a simple blog or a sophisticated website.
 You must have basic knowledge of the Internet and a WordPress.com account.
 Registration begins Tuesday, April 19.

 Bring your lunch and join us for a discussion of "Tasting the Sky" by Ibtisam Barakat.
 In this memoir set in Ramallah during the aftermath of the 1967 Six-Day War, Ibtisam Barakat shares what it was like to be a child whose world was shattered by war.

-This special two-day sale features a wide selection of oldies and classics.
+This month's big sale will feature art and music books.
 First Wednesday sales offer some of the very best books that have been donated to the Friends.
 The Friends also conduct sales every Wednesday in the library lobby noon-3 p.m, and every Saturday 9:30 a.m.-3:30 p.m.
 All proceeds go to support library services.

 On board, you'll find books, music, DVDs and other services for all ages.
 You can browse several thousand titles or pick up items you've requested online or over the phone.